Brytonb16/PriceScout2.0/README.md

 # PriceScout

-Fully deployable Flask app that now uses OpenAI for product search.
+Fully deployable Flask app that now uses OpenAI for product search, with the original site scrapers kept as an automatic fallback in case the AI response cannot be parsed.

 ## Usage